Display Bilingual:

 • Somehow sanctify me

-➔ Transitive Verb Usage
+➔ Phrasal Verb

-• Cause a few simple verses was the least that I could do
+• Cause a few simple verses Was the least that I could do